Christian-Guzman/head-first-java-cliffsnotes-example/Chapter-3/README.md

 ```java
     Dog myDog = new Dog();
 ```
-- Assigns the new Dog to the refernce variable myDog.
+- Assigns the new Dog to the reference variable myDog.
 - In other words, programs the remote control.

 ## Objects on the garbage-collectible heap